We know: talking about the GDPR’s definition of personal data must be among the dullest things ever.

 This protection is further reinforced when it comes to a special category of personal data: the so-called “sensitive data” (Notice that Article 9 speaks more generally of “special categories of personal data”; the expression “sensitive data” is found in Recital 26, GDPR).

-Because of its nature, processing this data might result in harm or dangers for the data subjects.
+Because of its nature, processing this data might result in harm or danger to the data subjects.
 Consequently, Article 9 states that all processing of sensitive data is prohibited – unless it meets one of the requirements set forth by Article 9(2).

 Examples of sensitive data include: